tandasat/barevisor/src/uefi/README.md

 ## Why UEFI driver-based hypervisor

 Barevisor can be compiled into both the UEFI driver and Windows kernel driver.
 Those interested in virtualizing UEFI, boot loaders, and early OS initialization phases should study UEFI driver-based hypervisors.
-It is also suitable for having a better picture of how Intel VT-x and AMD SVM, as well as OS-agnostic designs.
+It is also suitable for having a better picture of how Intel VT-x and AMD SVM work, as well as OS-agnostic designs.

 ## Building